 Membership in the Chemistry Advisory Group is open to all SETAC members, and to all professionals and students interested in the topics addressed by the CAG.
 Members must have a commitment to the purpose, goals, and operating guidelines of the Chemistry Advisory Group and commit to supporting the CAG.

 The Chemistry Steering Committee (CSC), the leadership of the advisory group, guides the CAG’s activities.
 The CSC may be composed of advisory group members and the larger pool of people attending sessions, meetings, or otherwise contributing to the CAG’s goals.
 Any SETAC member may participate in activities organized by the CAG.

 Announcements of openings for new Steering Committee members will be circulated via SETAC email notifications, with nominations sent to the Steering Committee for review and confirmation of willingness to serve.
 Balance of sectors (government, industry, and academia) and geographic location (Canada, United States, and Mexico) will be maintained.Steering Committee

-Katie Albanese, Student representative, The Ohio State University
+Katie Albanese, Student Representative, The Ohio State University

-Windy Hillwalker, Exponent, Inc.
+Wendy Hillwalker, Exponent, Inc.

 John Kucklick, National Institute of Standards and Technology

 Daniel Snow, 2015 Past Chair, University of Nebraska